Hey i’m Harriet,

 (and why i can help you)….

-I have 12 years experience working in a wide variety of inpatient and community mental health and addiction services.
-Previous roles have included working as a community support worker, delivering therapeutic interventions on acute mental health wards and managing a drug and alcohol caseload before training to become a therapist.
+With over 12 years of experience in both inpatient and community-based mental health and addiction services, I bring a rich and varied background to my work as a therapist.
+My earlier roles included supporting individuals as a community support worker, delivering therapeutic interventions on acute mental health wards, and managing a drug and alcohol caseload.
+These experiences laid the foundation for my transition into therapy and my deep commitment to this work.

 my approach

-Working relationally, I believe that in developing a safe and trusting relationship, what happens between us in the therapy can offer insight and healing opportunities to work through the issues which also happen ‘out there’ in your life.
+I believe that in developing a safe and trusting relationship, what happens between us in the therapy together can offer insight and healing opportunities to work through the issues which also happen ‘out there’ in your life.

 We are a team.